b-crawl/bcrawl/README.md

   - v1.15.1: Vashnia has a reworked spell set, casts extremely quickly, and always carries a wand of digging.
   - v1.16: Arachne is reworked.
   - v1.17.2: Gastronok acts faster and casts much faster.
+  - v1.18.2: Nikola is reworked, losing Chain Lightning but gaining Deflect Missiles and a rapier of distortion.